formsandflows/PACo/Canvas components/PACo_DetailsList_C.md

 * Body.
 All fields are based on a label control.
 The subtitle is displayed in italics.
 The property "Overflow" of the body is: Scroll

+This canvas component has its "OnReset" property configured.
+When a canvas component instance is reset, the checkboxes of the detail list items are reset.

 ## Custom properties

 | Display name | Property type | Property definition | Data type | Description | Memo